Rite of Passage (Shameless): Plot

 Frank (William H. Macy) sleeps back at the Gallagher household, but he sets out to find a new home.
 Sammi (Emily Bergl), believing that Frank has not collected his insurance money, deduces that Frank will buy her a new trailer home after her previous one is impounded.
 Frank lies to her, claiming he will give her another one.

 At her job, Fiona (Emmy Rossum) adjusts to her new life as a married woman.
-She bonds with one of her co-workers, Jackie (Alessandra Balazs), a recovering drug addict that is fighting to get custody of her daughter.
+She bonds with one of her co-workers, Jackie (Alessandra Balazs), a recovering drug addict who is fighting to get custody of her daughter.
 When Jackie misses an appointment, Fiona and Sean (Dermot Mulroney) visit her at her apartment, only to discover that she overdosed on drugs.
 She is taken to the hospital, and Gus (Steve Kazee) consoles Fiona over the recent events.
 Lip (Jeremy Allen White) continues working at the construction site, but later agrees to help Mickey (Noel Fisher) in gunfiring a coffee shop.
-Disappointed that Lip did not pull his trigger, Mickey abandons him just as the police arrives, forcing Lip to flee.
+Disappointed that Lip did not pull his trigger, Mickey abandons him just as the police arrive, forcing Lip to flee.

 Feeling guilty over "cheating" on Kevin (Steve Howey), Veronica (Shanola Hampton) decides that it should be fair that Kevin cheats on her to call it even.
-Kevin gets oral sex from a woman, but he feels guilty.
-Veronica, despite consenting to the encounter, is not satisfied either.
+Kevin gets a Handjob from a woman, but he feels guilty.
+Veronica, despite being the one who suggested the encounter, is not satisfied either.
 This leads to another argument, and Kevin walks out to tend to his children.
 Desperate to find a place, Frank visits Wade (Patrick Fischler) and Laura Shelton (Stacy Edwards).
 Wade is willing to let him stay because he feels "David" is still within Frank, but Laura is not content.
 Later, Frank opens up to Laura over his problems, and they end up having sex.
 With her new boxing skills, Debbie (Emma Kenney) brutally beats Holly (Danika Yarosh) and Ellie (Teresa Ornelas).
 Fiona finally reveals her marriage to Lip, who congratulates her.

 When Sammi visits Debbie, she discovers that Frank lied about the new trailer home.
 She confronts him at the Shelton household, and she almost stabs him.
 As Frank flees, Laura reveals to her husband that she had sex with Frank.
 Mickey is furious upon learning that Ian (Cameron Monaghan) decided to make a pornographic scene after a producer approached him at the club.
 Realizing he has gone too far, Mickey tells him he will enroll him at a psychiatric hospital.
 Ian instead flees in the car, taking Yevgeny with him.
 At her job, Fiona has a conversation with Gus and they agree to move forward from the tragedy.
 After he leaves, Fiona tends once again to Angela (Dichen Lachman), but is surprised by her companion: Jimmy (Justin Chatwin).